GideonZ/1541u-documentation/ultimate64-manual.rst

    storage device is removed, the 1541 drive automatically switches to unlinked mode.
 Be aware that writes to the disk will then be lost when you turn off the machine.

+   You can write the current unlinked floppy image back to your USB device at any time from the F5 menu.

 .. _header-n326: